Yni-Viar/scpcb-mapgen-v2/docs/mapgen_manual.md

 # Manual of spawning rooms in the SCP-CB mapgen.
 I hope my guide will be easy for you.

 ## How to add your room?
 1. You need to put your room in the folder:
     1. ROOM1, if your room has only one exit;
     2. ROOM2 - if the room has two exits;
-    3. ROOM2C, if the room has two exit and it is a corner;
+    3. ROOM2C, if the room has two exits and it is a corner;
     4. ROOM3, if the room has three exits.
     5. ROOM4, if the room has four exits.
 2. You need to add to the MapGenerator.cs next lines (works only with unique rooms):